bishopZ/Sandbox/README.md

 ## File Notes

 "Procfile" is for Heroku. "app.yaml" is for GCP.
+All the magic happens in "/server/gulpConfiguration.js"

+## Examples

+### Example 1 - Simple ES6 build with bundled libraries instead of imports

+### Example 2 - Imports ES6 build with support for import statements

+### Example 3 - An examples of React, Redux, and React Router v4

 ## Simple instructions for Heroku